OliverSwift/Promys/README.md

 * Embedded web site is also setup in `www`, you'll need to install `lighttpd` package to serve it.
 You'll need to install client binaries in `downloads` sub-directory.
 * application directory is `/opt/promys`.
 * I also made mounted `rootfs` filesystem `readonly` to avoid the annoying usual SD issues.

+The web server also exposes a `settings.html` page that relies on cgi scripts to allow some changes.

 Section below points to how to create an image for dedicated Promys box.
 You should find insteresting things there.